-Several people have reported that their portable hard disk drives are not working.
-When they connect their hard drives to computer, these are not detected, or if detected, stop working after few minutes.
-The reason why this is happening could be that they are using USB extension cords to extend the actual cables of portable HDDs.
+We have found people reporting that their portable hard disk drives or solid state drives are not working with USB extension cables.
+When they connect their hard drives or SSDs to computer these are not detected or if detected stop working after few seconds.
+The reason could be that they are using excessively long or some cheap quality USB extension cables to extend the length of actual portable HDD/SSD cable.

-The only solution to this problem is stop using extension cable.
-Use the original data cable provided with portable hard drive without extending it as it is graded and especially designed to work flawlessly.
-I can understand the possible inconvenience caused by extremely small data cable of portable hard drive but it is the only way to secure your hard drive and your precious data stored inside it.
+The only solution to this problem is to stop using extension cable.
+Use the original data cable provided with portable hard drive or solid state drive without extending it as it is graded and especially designed to work flawlessly.
+I can understand the possible inconvenience caused by extremely small data cables of some portable hard drives but it is the only way to keep your hard drive and your data safe

-Another fix for the issue is that if you still have to use extension cable, then use smallest extension cable made from quality copper.
-This way, portable hard drive might work without making any trouble.
+If ever you need to use extension cable then use smaller extension cable made from quality copper wires.
+This way portable hard drive might work without making any trouble.